yuloh/json-schema-benchmark/README.md

 * integer comparison : comparison works for very negative numbers
 * float comparison with high precision on negative numbers : comparison works for very negative numbers
 * validation of URIs : a valid protocol-relative URI
+* validation of host names : a host name with a component too long

 ## Credits